4 Reasons Why SMBs Need To Prioritize Cybersecurity

 #4: Companies Continue to Balance Work from Home and Work from Office Environments

-According to research by Zippia, 26% of U.S.-based employees worked remotely as of 2022.
-When combined with the remainder who work in more traditional office settings or follow a hybrid work model of Work from Home and Work from Office, most companies face a much larger attack surface than ever before.
+According to Forbes Advisor, 12.7% of full-time employees worked from home in January 2023, and another 28.2% worked a hybrid model.
+When combined with the remainder who work in more traditional office settings, most companies face a much larger, more complex attack surface than ever before.

 Best Practices for Hybrid Work Environments